First Barons' War: Sieges of Windsor and Rochester

-After that five siege engines were erected, and work was carried out to undermine the curtain wall.
-By one of those means, the king's forces entered and held the bailey in early November, and began attempting the same tactics against the keep, including undermining the south-eastern tower.
-The mine-roof was supported by wooden props, which were then set alight using pig-fat.
-On 25 November 1215, John had sent a writ to the justiciars saying, "Send to us with all speed by day and night, forty of the fattest pigs of the sort least good for eating so that we may bring fire beneath the castle".
-The fire thus created caused one entire corner of the keep to collapse.
+Five siege engines were erected, and work was carried out to undermine the curtain wall.
+John's forces entered and held the bailey in early November and began attempting the same tactics against the keep, including undermining the south-eastern tower.
+The mine-roof was supported by wooden props, which were then set alight using pig fat.
+On 25 November John had sent a writ to the justiciars saying, "Send to us with all speed by day and night, forty of the fattest pigs of the sort least good for eating so that we may bring fire beneath the castle".
+The fire caused one entire corner of the keep to collapse.
 The rebels withdrew behind the keep's cross-wall but still managed to hold out.
 A few were allowed to leave the castle but on John's orders had their hands and feet lopped off as an example.

-Winter was now setting in, and the castle was taken on 30 November by starvation and not by force.
-John set up a memorial to the pigs and a gallows with the intention of hanging the whole garrison, but one of his captains, Savari de Mauléon, persuaded him not to hang the rebels since hanging those who had surrendered would set a precedent if John ever surrendered; only one man was actually hanged (a young bowman who had previously been in John's service).
+The castle was taken on 30 November 1215 by starvation and not by force.
+John set up a memorial to the pigs and a gallows with the intention of hanging the whole garrison, but one of his captains, Savari de Mauléon, persuaded him not to hang the rebels since hanging those who had surrendered would set a precedent if John ever surrendered; only one man was hanged (a young bowman who had previously been in John's service).
 The remainder of the rebel barons were taken away and imprisoned at various royal-held castles, such as Corfe Castle.
-Of the siege, the Barnwell chronicler wrote "No one alive can remember a siege so fiercely pressed and so manfully resisted" and that, after it, "There were few who would put their trust in castles".
+Of the siege, the Barnwell Chronicle states "No one alive can remember a siege so fiercely pressed and so manfully resisted" and "There were few who would put their trust in castles".